-Native Prairies Association of Texas (NPAT) will be hosting an evening of great food, drink, music, AND conversation.
-This will also be the start of something bigger.
+Native Prairies Association of Texas (NPAT) invites you to an evening of great food, drink, music, AND conversation.
+This could be the start of something bigger.

-The evening will also raise vital funds for NPAT’s North Texas outreach, stewardship, and education programs.
-Director Dr. Carly Aulicky is working with local communities and landowners to appreciate, protect and restore native prairies.
-All for the benefit of people and biodiversity.
+The evening also supports NPAT’s North Texas outreach, stewardship, and education programs.
+Director Dr. Carly Aulicky works with local landowners and communities to protect, restore, and appreciate native prairies.
+Sponsorships are available.

 How can nature and urban development coexist?

-North Texas is one of the fastest-growing regions in the country.
-On average, 250 acres of rural land PER DAY are lost to urban development.
-Natural habitats are being fragmented and the species that depend on them are disappearing.
-Valuable farm and ranch land is taken out of production.
+North Texas is one of the fastest-growing regions in the U.S. On average, 250 acres of rural land PER DAY are lost in Texas to urban development.
+Natural habitats are fragmented and the species that depend on them are disappearing.
+Valuable farm and ranch land are taken out of production.

-At the same time, people have been rediscovering the health benefits of nature: for their physical and mental health, for clean air and water, and for resilience in a changing climate.
+Yet people have been rediscovering the health benefits of nature: physical and mental health, clean air and water, and resilience in a changing climate.

-Some cities are recognizing the benefits of native biodiversity in their urban landscapes and are planning for it.
-In North Texas that landscape is the tallgrass prairie –the rarest ecosystem on earth.
-Once stretching across more than 20 million acres in Texas, less than 1% remains today.
+Some cities are recognizing the benefits of native biodiversity in urban landscapes and are planning for it.
+North Texas was dominated by tallgrass prairie – now the rarest ecosystem on earth.
+Once covering more than 20 million acres in Texas, less than 1% remains today.

-Our goal is to forge new connections and partnerships between entities that often don’t traditionally work together.
-The ultimate reward would be to conserve enough well-managed open space to allow for continued ecosystem services and to provide benefits to people.
+Our goal is to forge new connections between entities that often don’t traditionally work together.
+The reward would be to protect enough well-managed open space to benefit people and wildlife.